Fulbright grants and other grants for graduate study and teaching abroad

 The project should not be politically or socially sensitive.
 Fulbright fellows are considered unofficial ambassadors for the United States, and should be prepared to display diplomatic tact.
 Except in the case of advanced graduate students or graduating seniors already trained to work with human subjects, the project should not depend on interviewing of a personal nature.
 Research that entails use of restricted archives or study of controversial contemporary problems should not be proposed except in special circumstances.

-For most countries, learning the language should not be a major part of the project; for exceptions, read the individual country summaries carefully.
+For most countries, studying the language should not be a major part of the project; for exceptions, read the individual country summaries carefully.

 N.B.
 In most cases, you may study at only one university or institute.
 Unless you are doing field work, your proposal should generally reflect an intention to stay in one location to carry out the project.
 That does not mean that you cannot go to visit museums or theaters in various places, or travel on weekends!
 For a few countries, multi-country applications are acceptable (see the instructions online ).